maucherOnline/YASR-wordpress-rating-plugin/readme.txt

 The full changelog can be found in the plugin's directory.
 Recent entries:

+= 3.1.9 =
+* FIXED: missing file in "Aspect and style tab"
+* TWEAKED: under the hood changes

 = 3.1.8 =
 * FIXED: Js error in tab "Multi Criteria" if not multi criteria rating is set
 * TWEAKED: removed class Yasr_WP_List_Table